Duncan Reid

-Duncan Overbeck Reid (born 28 September 1989) is a Hong Kong-Canadian professional basketball player who last played for the Bay Area Dragons of the East Asia Super League (EASL).
+Duncan Overbeck Reid (惠龍兒; born 28 September 1989) is a Hong Kong-Canadian professional basketball player who last played for the Bay Area Dragons of the East Asia Super League (EASL).

 Professional career

 He has played for South China in the A1 Division Hong Kong and the FIBA Asia Champions Cup.
 Reid was drafted third overall in the 2017 CBA Draft by the Zhejiang Golden Bulls.

 National team career

-He represented the Hong Kong basketball team at the 2015 FIBA Asia Championship in Changsha, China, where he recorded the most points, rebounds, assists and blocks for his team.
+He represented the Hong Kong national team at the 2015 FIBA Asia Championship in Changsha, China, where he recorded the most points, rebounds, assists and blocks for his team.
+In 2017, he produced averages of 11.7 points and 8.7 rebounds per game at the competition.